YassienW/kik-node-api/README.md

 **Modificcations**

 1. removed dependency on native module sharp allowing for use in containers such as glitch.com
-2. Lazily fixed crash caused by groups not providing username.
+2. ~~Lazy~~ slightly improved fix for crash caused by groups not providing username ".text"
 3. Coincidentally added the ability to load images directly from URLs in the process of removing dependency on sharp.
+4. added kik version changer, review [config.js](./src/config.js) to see exact versions

 **To Do's**